YijinHuang/Lesion2Void/README.md

     ├── test
 ```

-3. Generate FOV masks for each image using `dataset/fov_mask.py`. (will be updated soon)
+3. Generate FOV masks for each image using `dataset/fov_mask.py`. (will be updated soon.
+You can also simply use a circle as a FOV mask.)
 4. Define a dict that only contains normal samples as follow.
 Then save it using pickle.
 ```
 your_data_dict = {